Swirrl/table2qb/table2qb/README.md

 We also provide a set of `skos:ConceptScheme`s enumerating all of the codes used in each of the componentss (via `used-codes-scheme.json` and `used-codes-concepts.json`).
 These are useful for navigating within a cube by using the marginals - in other words this saves you from having to scan through all of the observations in order to establish the extent of the cube.

+### Reference Data

-The project also provides pipelines for preparing reference data.
+The project provides pipelines for preparing reference data.
 These can be used for managing reference data across multiple `qb:DataSet`s.

 - Components: given a tidy-data input of one component per row, this pipeline creates a `components.csv` file and a `components.json` for creating `qb:ComponentProperty`s in an `owl:Ontology`.
 Note that components are the dimensions, attributes and measures themselves whereas the component-specifications are what links these to a given data-structure-definition.
 - Codelists: given a tidy-data input of one code per row, this pipeline creates a `codelist.csv` file and a `codelist.json` for creating `skos:Concepts` in an `skos:ConceptScheme`.
 Note that these codelists describe the universal set of codes that may be the object of a component (making it a `qb:CodedProperty`) not the (sub)set that have been used within a cube.